robertgeddis/robertgeddis/README.md

 ### 📈 Featured Projects
 * **[Bitcoin & Gold Analysis Project](https://github.com/robertgeddis/bitcoin_gold_analysis_project):** Python-based analysis of Bitcoin as 'Digital Gold' thesis based on 10 years of economic data.
 * **[A/B Testing](https://github.com/robertgeddis/ab_testing):** Framework for measuring the success of experimentation through standardized metrics and statistical significance.
-* **[Marketing Analysis](https://github.com/robertgeddis/marketing_analysis):** Library of SQL scripts for a wide range of marketing analysis, from marketplace liquidity, full-funnel performance to ROI.
+* **[Marketing Analysis](https://github.com/robertgeddis/marketing_analysis):** Library of SQL scripts for a wide range of analysis from marketplace liquidity, full-funnel performance to ROI.